 The Project is a master-planned community on 17 acres of land in the Township of Langley, conveniently located across from the Langley Events Centre.
 It is the first property in the Township's Official Community Plan that supports high-density development.
 The development is expected to be completed in phases and to consist of approximately 721,000 square feet of gross floor area for residential use with 835 residential units and 26,000 square feet of gross floor area for commercial use.
-The rezoning application was submitted to the Township of Langley on December 11, 2015 and comments were received from the Township which are currently being reviewed.
+The rezoning application was submitted to the Township of Langley on

+December 11, 2015 and comments were received from the Township which are currently being reviewed.
 The project is proceeding as planned.

-Building the Element Team
+Strengthening the Element Team

-The Company continues to strengthen its strong management team with the recent hiring of Mr. Graham, Vice President of Corporate Development.
-Mr. Graham will be responsible for creating and executing Element's business development strategy, ensuring complete alignment with the Company's corporate vision, philosophy and core values.
-In addition, Mr. Duda has been appointed CFO, an experienced financial and operations professional, who will play a key role as Element moves to its next stage of corporate development.
-The Company has assembled a highly experienced, cohesive and professional group of retirement home specialists and now has the foundation of an operating team that will roll out Element's management and development strategy both in the domestic and foreign markets.
+The Company continues to strengthen its robust management team by promoting Mr. Graham to Chief Operating Officer, effective immediately.
+In the newly created role, Mr. Graham will work closely with the President and CEO on the Company's overall strategy and execution.
+He will focus on implementing growth strategies while increasing efficiencies across all aspects of the business that contribute to sustainable bottom line improvements.
+He will continue to be responsible for ensuring complete alignment with the Company's corporate vision, philosophy and core values.
+In addition, Mr. Duda has been appointed CFO, an experienced financial and operations professional, who will play a key role as Element moves to its next stage of corporate development and strengthens its corporate governance initiatives.
+The Company has assembled a highly experienced, cohesive and professional group of retirement home specialists and now has the foundation of an operating team that will roll out Element's management and development strategy.
 The management team will continue to concentrate its efforts on development, operational activities and future business opportunities.